sschneeberg/tierbreaker_backend/README.md

 ## Installation

 1. `Fork` and `Clone` this repository to your local machine.
-2. Install Pyhton3 dependencies: (You can use pipenv to grab the requirements from the pipfile)
+2. Install Pyhton3 dependencies: (You can use `pipenv install` to grab the requirements from the pipfile)
     - flask
     - flask-mongoengine
     - flask-cors